-UA tenure and continuing-status committees evaluate about one hundred dossiers each year.
-Every dossier is read by up to twenty reviewers, including external reviewers, departmental and college committees, and heads and deans.
-To avoid time-consuming problems, Promotion Dossiers must follow the Dossier Template and established procedures.
+UA tenure and continuing status committees evaluate approximately one hundred Dossiers for promotion each year.
+Every dossier is read by over twenty reviewers, including external reviewers, departmental and college committees, and heads and deans.
+To avoid problems, Promotion Dossiers must follow the Dossier Template and established procedures.
 Dossiers are returned to departments when required formats and procedures are not followed.
-As noted in the Most Common Problems section, most problems arise from using workload descriptions to praise contributions and enlisting collaborators to serve as reviewers.
+As noted in the Most Common Problems section, one of the most problems arise from using workload descriptions to praise contributions and enlisting collaborators to serve as reviewers.

 Section 1: Summary Data Sheet

 This sheet helps to ensure that reviews follow the appropriate procedures for the candidate's track.
 For example, with reviews for assistants, committees cannot divide the decisions on promotion and tenure.

 This one-page form is filled out by heads to provide specifics on assigned duties.
 It should not praise contributions.
 It should specify what a figure such as “40% teaching” generally entails in the candidate’s unit.

 If the candidate’s duties have changed over time in rank, the changes should be specified.
 The workload of the candidate for each year on the table should equal 100%, even if the FTE is less than 1.00 for the position.
 The percent indicated for the year helps external/internal reviewers to have a clear understanding of the candidate's workload expectation and percentage within the FTE of the position.
 The FTE of the candidate is included on the workload summary form, near the top.
 If there were changes in FTE for the position, this should be explained.
 Additional pages are allowed in this section.

 If there was a time clock delay (TCD) in the promotion process, indicate it with TCD in the appropriate Academic Year’s column, in the labeled row.
 To preserve candidates’ privacy rights, the dossier should not state the reasons for delays.

 Workload assignments should note shared appointments